brandon-carlisle/git-vault/JavaScript/Working with Arrays in JavaScript.md

 ![[SitApp_IY8cV1p2HJ.png]]

 #### Concat
 The concat method is used to join two arrays.
-Does not mutate orignal array.
+Does not mutate original array.

 ![[SitApp_tnCrvciCbz.png]]